Types Of Freshwater Aquarium Sharks

-There are varying species of freshwater aquarium sharks, they are listed below as follows;
+There are varying species or types of freshwater aquarium sharks, they are listed below as follows;

 - Redtail shark or the bicolor shark